osaether/dbus-tsmppt/README.md

 Building
 ========

 In order to build the application for the CCGX you need a linux system, a recent version of the QT libraries and the CCGX SDK.
-You can find the CCGX SDK here:
+You can find instructions on installing the CCGX SDK here:

 https://www.victronenergy.com/live/open_source:ccgx:setup_development_environment